nextflow-io/training/docs/basic_training/cache_and_resume.md

 Therefore, just **touching** a file will invalidate the related task execution.

-## How to organize in silico experiments
+## How to organize _in-silico_ experiments

 It’s good practice to organize each **experiment** in its own folder.
 The main experiment input parameters should be specified using a Nextflow config file.
 This makes it simple to track and replicate an experiment over time.

+!!! note

     In the same experiment, the same pipeline can be executed multiple times, however, launching two (or more) Nextflow instances in the same directory concurrently should be avoided.

 The `nextflow log` command lists the executions run in the current folder: